junxit/us-congress-bills-117/metadata.md

 - 2021-10-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-10-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 46 (Roll no. 320). (text: CR 10/19/2021 H5647-5648)
 - 2021-10-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 46 (Roll no. 320).(text: CR 10/19/2021 H5647-5648)
+- 2021-10-21 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.